hashgraph/stablecoin-studio/cli/README.md

 # Usage

-To use the CLI correctly it is necessary to generate a configuration file in which the default network and the accounts with which you want to operate in the network will be included.
+To use the CLI correctly it is necessary to generate a configuration file in which the default network and their associated accounts will be included.
 These parameters can be modified later on, from the CLI.

 ## Creating a config file

-The configuration file that is generated populates its fields with dynamic questions when the CLI is started for the first time.
+The configuration file that is generated populates its fields using the answers to the questions displayed in the CLI when the application is run for the first time.
 The file format is .yaml and the structure is as follows:

 ```